Your World Expands Through What You Perceive

 But in reality, he’s always cheating.

-"It's impossible not to perceive him as constantly cheating.
-I can't change this perception because it's a fact.
+“It’s impossible not to perceive him as constantly cheating.
+I can’t change this perception because it’s a fact.”

 Indeed, this seems quite reasonable.

-But I always wonder, 'What if this perception itself was fundamentally wrong?'
+But I always wonder, “What if this perception itself was fundamentally wrong?”

 Given the current context of the conversation, it might lead to:

-'He was originally the type of person who always cheats, and I've been tormented by that for so long.
+“He was originally the type of person who always cheats, and I’ve been tormented by that for so long.”

 But please pause for a moment here.

-In the first place, it's "what I think", right?
+In the first place, it’s “what I think,” right?

 I don’t know if it was before I met him or after I started dating him.

-no. It would be weird if it wasn't there.
+Actually, it would be weird if it wasn’t there.

 In the first place, it’s what I think.

-It's not like his stuff comes first.
+It’s not like his behavior comes first.

 That’s all there is to it.

-Cherish the 'present moment' now
+Cherish the “present moment” now

 After hearing the story so far, I’m sure there are people who will think the following.